Have you ever wondered how to create the best packaging design?

 If people will need a little help to use your product safely or correctly, it should be on your packaging.
 Even if you have full details on the inside, provide some sort of basic instructions on the outer packaging.
 Making the product look as easy to use or assemble as possible is important because people love easy and this could drive some sales.

-5. Verify the legal requirements
+5. Verify legal requirements

 You have to tell people what’s inside the packaging, and the type of information you provide varies depending on the type of product.
 Depending on the item, the information on the label, and how it is worded and formatted, may be required by law.
 Check these details before finalizing your package design to make sure you have all the key information included in the right way for your target market.
 Failure to investigate this in advance could result in costly reprints, fines or lawsuits.